 In simple terms, a cloud is a number of interconnected servers that redistribute the overall traffic load among themselves.
 That works easily — several servers just have the same data.
-So, let’s imagine there are 20,000 users checking a certain webpage.
+So, let’s imagine 20,000 users are checking a certain webpage.

 Some 10,000 will access website data hosted on one server, while the other 10,000 will get it from another rack.